 Can I Make Rose Water Myself?

-Boil the mixture for about 30 minutes on medium heat, stirring occasionally.
-After boiling, reduce the heat and let the mixture simmer for an extra 10 minutes.
-Remove the pot from the heat and let it cool.
-Strain the mixture to remove the petals and pour the liquid into a clean, airtight container.
-Your homemade rose water is now ready to use.
+Boil for about 30 minutes on medium heat, stirring occasionally, then reduce heat and simmer another 10 minutes.
+Let it cool, strain out the petals, and pour the liquid into a clean, airtight container.

 Can I Use Lavender Essence Instead of Rose Water?